statpng/kogo/README.md

 biocLite("hu6800.db")
 biocLite("qvalue")

-## Load seven R packages.
-If there are no errors occurs, you are all set.
+## Load the seven packages below.
+If there are no errors, you are all set.
 library(kogo)
 library(pclogit)
 library(VennDiagram)